Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	msg2.sz equ $-msg2
 ```

-In short, overflow is when a value doesn't fit inside the register, when two positives values are added with each other and the result is negative or even when the result is just impossible for that operation, that means an overflow occurred.
+In short, overflow occurs when a value doesn't fit inside the register.
+This can happen when two positive values are added together, resulting in a negative value, or when the result is otherwise impossible for that specific operation, indicating an overflow.

 ### 6.3.2 Possible jumps for multiplication
-The following jumps are useful to handle overflow in multiplication and for addition/subtraction too.
+The following jumps are useful to handle overflows in multiplication and also for addition/subtraction.
 ```txt
 JO - Jump on overflow (signed operation)
 JNO - Jump on not overflow (signed operation)